 *Incidentally, the kosher and halal slaughter performed by Jews and Muslims is highly unethical not just because of the way it's done, but because in essence it is sacrificial (performed in the name of God).
 The worst excuse for halal killing I've heard is just that it's wrong to eat an animal unless it has been religiously killed and blessed.
 Surely, if it's wrong to eat meat, it's wrong - full stop.
 The idea that blessing it or offering it to a god makes it right is an obscenity of the most pitiful kind, and those who speak this way merely expose the decadence of their god and confirm the superiority of human values over religious values.
 This is not, of course, an argument that it is wrong to eat meat!
 Look elsewhere for that!
 But for those with concerns about consuming halal products, go to this facebook site and see these videos.

 The best that can be said about Hinduism is that it is a remarkably colourful, elaborate fairytale; the worst, that it excuses death and misery on a scale unprecedented throughout the world.
 The gaudy outward show of Hinduism’s festivities belies an evil interior the like of which can be found in no other major religion.
-As I have remarked elsewhere, Hindus would rather spend their time and money on temple-building, pilgrimages and glamorous religious celebrations than on schools, hospitals and feeding and housing the poor - to some extent unsurprisingly, since most of them are themselves poor and uneducated!
+Hinduism is so deeply engraved into the lives of its more than 1 billion followers that the possibilty of modernising it, let alone eradicating it, is unthinkable.
+As I have remarked elsewhere, Hindus would rather spend their time and money on temple-building, pilgrimages and glamorous religious celebrations than on schools, hospitals and feeding and housing the poor - to some extent unsurprisingly, since most of them are themselves poor and uneducated.
 Politically speaking, the saving grace of Hinduism is that most (but certainly not all) of its followers are peaceful, tolerant and utterly acquiescent, qualities undoubtedly treasured and encouraged by the Indian government despite the damping effect of religion on the country's prosperity.

 One of the worst features of Hiduism is the continuing acceptance of the caste system by many of its adherents (as you'd expect, chiefly those at the "top" of the system).
 Not many westerners realise that, although offically outlawed in India (since 1949), the system persists in all its wretchedness today, especially in rural areas.
 Nowhere else in the world is such extraordinary discrimination so widely accepted.
 But there’s worse to come.
 The Hindu culture promotes murder and suicide on a level found in few other countries.
 Almost all the victims are women and new-born girls.
 The situation worldwide defies belief, extending far beyond the clutches of Hinduism, but it is in rural India where the connection with religion is strongest.
 (See this important document: Women in an Insecure World.
 If the link doesn’t work in your browser, copy this url to your address bar: http://www.unicef.org/emerg/files/women_insecure_world.pdf).